Over Fluxing in Transformer

 The Flux density of the CRGO Core:

 The transformer designer first checks the rated flux density of the colled rolled grain oriented(CRGO) core.
 The maximum flux density of the CRGO core is about 1.9 Tesla.
-If the flux density of the transformer is above 1.9 Tesla, the core of the transformer gets saturated, and it will lead to insulation failure of the laminated core.
+If the flux density of the transformer is above 1.9 Tesla, the core of the transformer gets saturated, leading to insulation failure of the laminated core.
 The designed maximum flux density of the core must be below the maximum rated flux density of the core.
 The core must not get saturated in any case.
-The magnetization curve of the different material is as given below.
+The magnetization curve of the different materials is given below.

 The voltage induced in the primary when the sinusoidal voltage is applied is